buttplugio/buttplug-rs-ffi/README.md

 The library currently implements FFI from Rust to the following languages:

 - C#
+- JS/Typescript for web via WASM

 Our current plans are to expand to the following list of languages:

-- JS/Typescript (both Node and Web/WASM)
+- JS/Typescript for Node
 - Python
 - C/C++
 - Swift